Tax Guide for Veteran's Tax Topic

 Itinerant Veteran Vendor

-- have no permanent place of business in this state, and
+- The person has no permanent place of business in this state, and

-- are unable to obtain a livelihood by manual labor due to a service related disability.
+- The person is unable to obtain a livelihood by manual labor due to a service related disability.

 Examples of goods and services commonly sold by qualified itinerant veteran vendors include:

-Groceries, meals, firewood, Christmas trees, fireworks, automotive tools, interior design services, home repair services, landscaping, computer repair, mobile windshield repairs, vitamins, cosmetics, clothing, curtains, appliances, electronic goods, furniture, rugs, computers, kitchenware, jewelry, books, flowers, magazines, art, and souvenirs.
+Groceries, firewood, Christmas trees, fireworks, automotive tools, interior design services, home repair services, landscaping, computer repair, mobile windshield repairs, vitamins, cosmetics, clothing, curtains, appliances, electronic goods, furniture, rugs, computer accessories, kitchenware, jewelry, books, flowers, magazines, art, and souvenirs.

 Nonprofit Veterans' Organization